 Must contain no more than 23 grams of sugar per 6 oz.

-Click on the picture below for a downloadable/printable chart.
+Click on the picture below for a downloadable/printable chart of yogurt serving size sugar limits.

 Submerging foods in hot oil or other fat may not be used to prepare foods on site.
 An example would be using a "fry-daddy" or deep fat fryer.